mrocklin/blog/_posts/work/2016-02-13-dask-distributed-part1.md

 `'nbviewer'` repository on new year's day.

 Notice that these computations take around 200ms.
-I can't get below this from my local machine, so we're like bound by communicating to such a remote location.
-A 200ms latency is not great if you're playing a video game, but its decent for interactive computing.
+I can't get below this from my local machine, so we're likely bound by communicating to such a remote location.
+A 200ms latency is not great if you're playing a video game, but it's decent for interactive computing.

 Here are all of the Jupyter repositories touched in the month of January,